lucasjoliveau/doc/fr/developer/reference/frontend/services.md

 can declare a set of dependencies.
 In that sense, services are basically a DI dependency injection system.
-For example, the `notification` service provides a way to display a notification, or the `rpc` service is the proper way to perform a request to the Odoo server.
+For example, the `notification` service provides a way to display a notification, or the `rpc` service is the proper way to perform a request to the Konvergo ERP server.

 The following example registers a simple service that displays a notification every 5 seconds: